-Neighboring residents of these chemical factories and the airports, military bases and firefighting training facilities that use their products (ie. Joint Base Andrews) have been fighting to ban their use for years.
+Neighboring residents of these chemical factories and the airports, military bases and firefighting training facilities that use their products (ie. Fort Meade Army Base) have been fighting to ban their use for years.
 Thankfully the government, notably the EPA, has stepped in and has forced a phasing out of the use of these dangerous chemicals.

 But now innocent people are left with devastating cancer diagnoses and chronic diseases.
 Not to the mention the heartbreaking cases where birth defects have resulted from exposure to these chemicals in the drinking water.

-I live within the 10 mile radius of Joint Base Andrews — and I was diagnosed with cancer.
+I live within the 17 mile radius of Fort Meade Army Base — and I was diagnosed with cancer.
 What should I do next?

 The best first step may be to take advantage of our free consultation with our water contamination legal team — who can better help you understand what help may be available to you.